drupalsocialinitiative/social_auth_github/README.txt

 HOW IT WORKS
 ------------

-User can click on the Github logo on the Social Auth Login block You can also add a button or link anywhere on the site that points to /user/login/github, so theming and customizing the button or link is very flexible.
+User can click on the GitHub logo on the Social Auth Login block You can also add a button or link anywhere on the site that points to /user/login/github, so theming and customizing the button or link is very flexible.

-When the user opens the /user/login/github link, it automatically takes user to Github Accounts for authentication.
-Github then returns the user to Drupal site.
-If we have an existing Drupal user with the same email address provided by Github, that user is logged in.
-Otherwise a new Drupal user is created.
+When the user opens the /user/login/github link, it automatically takes the user to GitHub for authentication.
+After GitHub has returned the user to your site, the module compares the user id or email address provided by GitHub.
+If the user has previously registered using GitHub or your site already has an account with the same email address, the user is logged in.
+If not, a new user account is created.
+Also, a GitHub account can be associated to an authenticated user.

 SUPPORT REQUESTS